 Please feel free to contact our access lead, Catherine catherine@b-side.org.uk to discuss your access needs, we will do all we can to help and please feel free to give us feedback so we can improve.

-Huge thanks to Weyline who are providing two free accessible mini bus tours.
+Huge thanks to Weyline who provided two free accessible mini bus tours at the Big Weekend, September 2025.

-CyclingWithoutAge.org.uk are once again putting pedal to the metal, with free Trishaw rides to event sites.
-More info coming soon.
+CyclingWithoutAge.org.uk once again put pedal to the metal, and offered free Trishaw rides to event sites.

-Every Festival we produce an Easy Read Guide, with pictograms, symbols and clearly laid out information about all the events and exhibitions at the Festival.
+Easy Read Guide, with pictograms, symbols and clearly laid out information about all the events and exhibitions at The BIG Weekend..

-The 2025 BIG Weekend Easy Read Guide will be available end of August 2025.
+Download The 2025 BIG Weekend Easy Read Guide here.